percona/psmysql-docs/docs/upgrading_tokudb_myrocks.md

 2018-12-17T18:34:14.152691Z 2 [ERROR] [MY-013137] [Server] Can't find file: './comp_test/t1_RocksDB_lz4.frm' (OS errno: 0 - Success)
 ```

-## Performing a Distribution upgrade in-place on a System with installed Percona packages
+## Perform a distribution upgrade in-place on a system with installed Percona packages

 The following is the recommended process for performing a distribution upgrade on a system with the Percona packages installed: